dwave-examples/flow-shop-scheduling/README.md

 - `y_(j_k,i)`: binaries which define if job `k` precedes job `j` on machine `i`

 ### Objective
-The objective is to minimize the makespan (`w`) of the given FSS problem.
+To minimize the total completion time (makespan).

 ### Constraints
-The constrained quadratic model (CQM) requires adding a set of constraints to ensure that tasks are executed in order and that no single machine is used by different jobs at the same time.
+The constrained quadratic model (CQM) requires adding a set of explicit constraints to ensure that tasks are executed in order and that no single machine is used by different jobs at the same time.